-In addition to the issues discussed above, in 2018-19 ABLE will be advocating for key policy issues on behalf of our members, including:
+In addition to the issues discussed above and the BTAP report, in 2019 ABLE is advocating for key policy issues on behalf of our members, including:

 If you are not yet a member of the Alliance, we hope you will consider joining today.
 Sign-up for your membership online or contact Danielle Leroux (Director of Membership & Communications) at 604-688-5560 or firstname.lastname@example.org.